-As items easily got lost on my desk, I posted a clipboard with new list of student names and a checklist, in an area of the classroom that I passed by often.
-I replaced the list every day and put the dated, completed lists at the back of the clipboard for reference.
+As items easily got lost on my desk, I posted a clipboard with photocopied student names and a checklist, in an area of the classroom that I passed by often.
+I attached a pencil to the clipboard and placed the dated, completed lists at the back of the clipboard for reference.

 A quick visual aid

 Some weeks I chose a topic, such as, “Tell me about one of your favorite games”, and interviewed each child.
-The chart worked well and I liked its simplicity, ease of implementation, and how it was a visual reminder for me each day to pay attention to specific students.
+The star chart worked well and I liked its simplicity, ease of implementation, and how it was a visual reminder for me each day to pay extra attention to four or five students.

-Check Lists With a Student Task Focus = Fail
+Check Lists With a Task Focus = Fail

-- Put up a weekly checklist for myself (see below), with a reminder of the checklist’s purpose
+- Put up a weekly checklist for myself, with a reminder of the checklist’s purpose

 - Demonstrate the task to the children